Tanzania

 |

-EPCs are delivered with pay-as-you-go financing model to the mini-grid customers whereas customers who can not pay the whole charges once are linked to micro-financing institutions which facilitate them to make payments on installment basis.
+EPCs are delivered with a pay-as-you-go financing model to the mini-grid customers, whereas customers who cannot pay the whole price at once are linked to micro-financing institutions, which arrange for them to make payments on an installment basis.

 |

-Rhe National Energy Policy (2015) promotes energy efficiency and alternative energy to biomass for cooking.
-Micro finance Policy (2017) creates an enabling environment for efficient and effective microfinance sub-sector in the country that serves the needs of the low-income individuals, households and enterprises.
-Other supportive strategies and regulatory frameworks include SE4ALL Action Agenda (2015), Electricity Act of 2008, Rural Energy Act of 2005 and Environmental Management Act 2004.
+The National Energy Policy (2015) promotes energy efficiency and alternative energy (use of biomass for cooking).
+Micro finance Policy (2017) creates an enabling environment for an efficient and effective microfinance sub-sector in the country that serves the needs of low-income individuals, households, and enterprises.
+Other supportive strategies and regulatory frameworks include SE4ALL Action Agenda (2015), Electricity Act of 2008, Rural Energy Act of 2005, and Environmental Management Act 2004.

 |